Educational Improvement Tax Credit (EITC)

 How Does an Individual Apply?

-- Submit Joinder Agreement with a Special Purpose Entity (SPE).
+- Submit a Joinder Agreement to become an accredited member of a Special Purpose Entity (SPE), indicating the amount of the capital contribution and designating a school.
 Currently, the Diocese of Harrisburg works with The Central Pennsylvania Scholarship Fund (pennsylvaniaeitc.org) which is free and issues 100% of your funds to the school of your choice (OMPH School).
+There is no deadline to submit a Joinder Agreement.

 - The tax credits are passed through to you on an individual federal and Pennsylvania K-1 tax form each February to go with your individual PA 40 tax form and claim your Pennsylvania Tax refund.
 The federal K-1 form lists your federal donation deduction for your individual tax return.